sigoden/dynimgen/README.md

 </svg>
 ```

-3. Run `dynimgen`, make sure the svg template is in the `dynimgen` workdir
+step 3: Run `dynimgen`, make sure the svg template is in the `dynimgen` workdir

 ```sh
 $ ls data